CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise4.md

 Let's alter the stored procedure to create a new flow that not only uses vector similarity search to get products based on a question asked by a user, but to take the results, pass them to Azure OpenAI Chat Completion, and craft an answer they would typically see with an AI chat application.

-1. Before we can start creating new stored procedures, we need to go back to the SQL Database home page.
-Do this by using the navigator on the left side of the page and clicking on the **SQL Database** icon.
+1. To begin creating new stored procedures, return to the **SQL Database** home page.
+Use the navigator on the left side of the page and click the **SQL Database** icon.

     ![](../images/ex4-27.png)